OSGeo/gdal/gdal/doc/source/drivers/vector/dgn.rst

 A DGN element may have multiple user data linkages.
 Each linkage has a user id, application id and a number of words of data.
-The user data linkage output reports the data for each different application id found as raw hexadecimal data.
+The user data linkage output reports the data for each different application id found as raw hexadecimal words (16bits).
+The application id is the second word of the raw data.

 Is up to the user how to decode the user data, depending on the application id.
-Please note that the data might have been stored in big endian format and each pair of hexadecimal digits might have to be swapped.

 Styling Information
 -------------------